Dell Rapids Water Tower

 The Dell Rapids Water Tower is a stone water tower located at 10th and Orleans Streets in Dell Rapids, South Dakota.
-The tower was built in 1894 to provide Dell Rapids with a civic water supply.
-The city decided to build the tower after an 1888 fire burned the south side of Main Street.
+Dell Rapids had a large fire in 1888, which burned the south side of Main Street.
+A few years later another fire destroyed the office of the newspaper, The Dell Rapids Times.
+The editor campaigned that a water system should be constructed.
+A water works was developed and the town's first water tower was built in 1894.

 The 45 ft water tower is built with Sioux quartzite, a type of red-pink rock found in southern South Dakota, southwest Minnesota, and northwest Iowa.
 The tower provided water to Dell Rapids until 1960, when the city constructed a new tower.
 It is the only stone water tower remaining in South Dakota.

 The tower was added to the National Register of Historic Places on February 23, 1984.